BrightkyEfoo/ecommerce-server/README.md

 # E-commerce Express API
+  You can go to the root repository project [here](https://github.com/ecommerce)
 ## **Welcome!**

 This API is built using Node.js and Express.
 It manages an e-commerce store, encompassing users, products, carts, and